yadav68/TechGadgets/README.md

 ## Project Structure

-The project is a monorepo with three main parts:
+The project is a monorepo with three main parts: the root directory, the `/backend` directory, and the `/client` directory.

+### Root Directory

+This is the main directory of the project.

+*   `.gitignore`: Specifies which files and folders should be ignored by Git.
-*   `/` (root): Contains scripts to run the client and backend concurrently.
+*   `package.json`: Defines the project's dependencies and scripts.
+It includes scripts to run the client and backend concurrently.
+*   `package-lock.json`: Records the exact versions of the dependencies.
+*   `populate-db.js`: A script to populate the database with initial data.
+*   `README.md`: This file, which provides an overview of the project.
+*   `test-pagination.js`: A script for testing the pagination functionality.
-*   `/backend`: The Node.js/Express backend server and API.
+*   `backend/`: The directory for the Node.js backend server.
-*   `/client`: The React frontend application.
+*   `client/`: The directory for the React frontend application.
+*   `node_modules/`: The directory where the project's dependencies are installed.

+### Backend Directory (`/backend`)

+This directory contains the Node.js and Express-based backend for the e-commerce platform.
+It provides the RESTful API for the frontend client.

+### Client Directory (`/client`)

+This directory contains the React-based frontend for the e-commerce platform.

 ## Setup and Installation